 As a Correctional Officer you will also be required to complete a Certificate III in Correctional Practice within 12 months of you having graduated from this course.

 About GEO’s Bridging Course (Experienced Officers Only)

-Should you be successful in gaining employment you will need to be available from this date, however should on the basis of your application GEO recognise that you require additional training you may be required to commence as early as Monday, 10 July 2017.
+Should you be successful in gaining employment you will need to be available from this date, however should on the basis of your application GEO recognise that you require additional training you may be required to attend other training sessions.

 The annual base salary range for Correctional Officers is $65,197.03 - $69,088.

 About the Benefits

 Joining GEO is your chance to make a real and lasting difference in the lives of prisoners, their families and the community.

 You will benefit from a competitive salary and rewards scheme, work life balance, with ongoing support and professional development opportunities.
 You will have access to subsidised meals, internal career opportunities and many other employee (and family) benefits.

 Applications close 30th August 2017

 Aboriginal and Torres Strait Islanders are encouraged to apply